Kirby: Triple Deluxe: Development

 The game was announced on October 1, 2013, during a Nintendo Direct presentation.
-Despite this the title of the game wasn't actually revealed until over a month later, when the title was mentioned in a recap email sent by Nintendo after that November's direct.
+However, the title of the game was not actually revealed until over a month later, when it was mentioned in a recap email sent by Nintendo after that November's direct.
+The game's title originated from "3DX", due to developers wanting to incorporate the letter X due to the game being the 10th main installment in the Kirby series, as well as reflect the capabilities of the Nintendo 3DS.
+The game's release in Australia was accompanied by the launch of a pink Nintendo 2DS.

-Enhanced versions of the two minigames featured in the main game, titled Kirby Fighters Z and Dedede's Drum Rush Z, were released as standalone titles downloadable from the Nintendo eShop on July 23, 2014, in Japan and August 29, 2014, in North America as Kirby Fighters Deluxe and Dedede's Drum Dash Deluxe and it was also available in Europe on February 13, 2015.
-These versions feature new stages and gameplay features, with additional content unlocked if save data from Kirby: Triple Deluxe is detected.
+Enhanced versions of the two minigames featured in the main game, titled Kirby Fighters Z and Dedede's Drum Rush Z (or Kirby Fighters Deluxe and Dedede's Drum Dash Deluxe outside Japan), were released as standalone titles downloadable from the Nintendo eShop on July 23, 2014, in Japan, August 29, 2014, in North America, and February 13, 2015, in Europe.
+These versions feature new stages and gameplay features, with additional content unlocked if saved data from Kirby: Triple Deluxe is detected.

-Kirby Fighters Deluxe would later a receive a follow up on the Nintendo Switch in September 2020, titled Kirby Fighters 2, using the Kirby Star Allies engine.
+Kirby Fighters Deluxe would later a receive a follow-up on the Nintendo Switch in September 2020, titled Kirby Fighters 2, using the Kirby Star Allies engine.
 It features more content, online play, more copy abilities (including the new "Wrestler" ability), and playable characters besides Kirby.

 Reception

+Critical response

 The game received positive reviews, holding an average of 80 on Metacritic based on 68 reviews and an 80.62% on GameRankings.
+In Japan, four critics from Famitsu gave the game a total score of 35 out of 40.
 GameSpot awarded the game an 8 out 10, praising the level design, graphics, soundtrack, use of 3D, controls, and lasting appeal.
 Polygon gave it a 7.5 out of 10, praising its innovative level design but criticizing the overall aesthetics as "simple" and "drab" in comparison to earlier games.
 Hardcore Gamer gave the game a 4 out of 5 calling it a "one of the best handheld iterations in the beloved Nintendo franchise."